MicrosoftDocs/windows-dev-docs/hub/powertoys/install.md

 3. Select the `PowerToysSetup-0.##.#-x64.exe` or `PowerToysSetup-0.##.#-arm64.exe` file to download the PowerToys executable installer.
 4. Once downloaded, open the executable file and follow the installation prompts.

-## Install with Microsoft Store
+## Installing with Microsoft Store

 Install from the [Microsoft Store's PowerToys page](https://aka.ms/getPowertoys).

-## Install with Windows Package Manager
+## Installing with Windows Package Manager

 To install PowerToys using the [Windows Package Manager](../package-manager/winget/index.md), it is as simple as running the following command from the command line / PowerShell: